entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-api.md

 # Overview

-An API claim informs the Entando Platform that a microfrontend (MFE) or microservice (MS) intends to use the API of another microservice.
+An API claim informs the Entando Platform that a micro frontend (MFE) or microservice (MS) intends to use the API of another microservice.
 This request can be sent within a single bundle or across bundles.
 The abstraction of an API claim eliminates the need to define and manage API endpoints, both in local development and within a running instance.

 ## Internal vs. External API Claim